 The DEEP project is currently in a three year phase to build the capacity of existing groups and projects for people with dementia which actively involve people with the condition.

-We run self-help groups for people with dementia (or suspected dementia) living in sheletered and extra care accommodation.
+We run self-help groups for people with dementia (or suspected dementia) living in sheltered and extra care accommodation.

 Get help for yourself or someone you know.